MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/New-AzureRmSiteRecoveryPolicy.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSiteRecoveryPolicy** cmdlet creates an azure_2 Site Recovery replication policy.
+The **New-AzureRmSiteRecoveryPolicy** cmdlet creates an Azure Site Recovery replication policy.
 The replication policy is used to specify replication settings such as the replication frequency and number of recovery points.

 ## EXAMPLES